The throttle position sensor (TPS) can be easily tested using only a multimeter and in this article, I'll show you how.

 CASE 1: The multimeter registered a smooth increase or decrease in voltage with no gaps.
 This tells you that the throttle position sensor itself is OK and not causing the issue you're trying to troubleshoot.

-Now, if the throttle position sensor code won't go away, take a look at the info found at: TPS Code Will Not Go Away for a few more suggestions as to what could be causing the TPS diagnostic trouble code (DTC).
+Now, if the throttle position sensor code won't go away, take a look at the info found at: TPS Code Won't Go Away for a few more suggestions as to what could be causing the TPS diagnostic trouble code (DTC).

 CASE 3: The multimeter DID NOT register any voltage.
 This test result doesn't condemn the TPS as bad just yet.
 We need to rule out the possibility that the TPS may be missing either power or Ground.